-Several types of remote sensing images were acquired over the two test sites, including imagery from CHRIS, the Envisat Advanced Synthetic Aperture Radar (ASAR), the Radarsat-1 SAR, Quickbird and the Envisat Medium-Resolution Imaging Spectrometer (MERIS).
-In this research and development project, the main source of optical hyperspectral imagery was the CHRIS sensor, whereas Envisat ASAR imagery was used to allow testing of new algorithms presented in the literature for LAI (Haboudane et al. 2004) and soil moisture (Wigneron et al., 2003) extraction, respectively.
+Several types of remote sensing images were acquired over the two test sites, including imagery from CHRIS, the Envisat ASAR, the RADARSAT-1 SAR, Quickbird, and the Envisat medium-resolution imaging spectrometer (MERIS).
+In this research and development project, the main source of optical hyperspectral imagery was the CHRIS sensor, whereas Envisat

+ASAR imagery was used to allow testing of new algorithms presented in the literature for LAI (Haboudane et al., 2004) and soil moisture (Wigneron et al., 2003) extraction, respectively.
 LAI maps were generated from cloud-free CHRIS imagery.
-The ASAR imagery was calibrated and geo-referenced.
-Soil moisture maps were produced based on the combination of satellite radar imagery and in-situ measurements.
+The ASAR imagery was calibrated and georeferenced.
+Soil-moisture maps were produced based on the combination of satellite radar imagery and in situ measurements.

-CHRIS is a hyperspectral sensor developed by Sira electro-optics.
-The spectral range is 0.4 to 1.05 μm encompassing up to 63 spectral bands.
-The spectral sampling ranges from 2-3 nm in the blue to 12 nm at the shortwave infrared.
+CHRIS is a hyperspectral sensor developed by Sira Electro-Optics Ltd. (Chislehurst, UK).
+The spectral range is 0.40- 1.05 $\mu$ m, encompassing up to 63 spectral bands.
+The spectral sampling ranges from 2-3 nm in the blue to 12 nm in the shortwave infrared.
 The spatial ground resolution is 34 m.
 The PROBA platform allows both along-track and across-track pointing of the CHRIS sensor.
 CHRIS data were chosen for several reasons.
-The spectral bands are close to those of the Compact Airborne Spectrographic Imager (CASI) used during the development and testing of the LAI algorithms.
+The spectral bands are close to those of the compact airborne spectrographic imager (CASI) used during the development and testing of the LAI algorithms.
 The pointing capabilities of PROBA enabled the collection of a greater number of images during the growing season than potentially available from most other sensor systems.
 CHRIS data were also delivered in a very timely manner after data acquisition.